 - Talk to your neighbors and create a larger defensible space together.

-- Discuss and plan an escape route with your family.
+- Discuss and plan an escape and evacuation route with your family.

 - Have practice drills.
 Include all family members and pets.

 - Check fire extinguishers.
 Are they charged?
 Accessible?
 Does everyone know where they are kept and how to use them?

 - Get involved with community mitigation efforts like CERT.

 Want more information?
 Visit www.ashlandfirewise.org

 Be aware of Ashland’s Wildfire Hotline (541-552-2490), 1700 AM radio broadcasts and www.ashland.or.us for wildfire information

 Contact Ashland Fire & Rescue for a free Firewise Assessment of your home or property: